Wills & Estate Planning

 Here’s how it works: You contribute money, public securities like stocks, or other eligible gifts (like life insurance or real estate) into the DAF.
 Officially, a public charity “sponsoring organization” owns and manages it; they can invest the money and let it grow tax free.

-From there, Oommen explains, you choose from charities the sponsor organization works with, and “make grant recommendations” (in other words, say how much you’d like to give from the DAF to a particular charity).
-Their list of “qualified charities” usually means pretty much any eligible 501(c)(3) organization.
+From there, you choose from charities the sponsor organization works with, and make “grant recommendations” (in other words, say how much you’d like to give from the DAF to a particular charity).
+The sponsor organization typically allows you to choose from a wide range of eligible 501(c)(3) organizations that count as “qualified charities.”

 You get to claim any eligible income tax deductions the same tax year you contribute to the DAF, even if you don’t select a receiving charity right away.